 Behind these windows, there are amazing rooms –

 The opening dance is followed by the command: Alles Walzer!
 (Everything waltz!) which dates back to the time of Johann Strauss.

 In the past, the balls at the court were famous for buffets.
 Special dishes were served here which you could not find anywhere else: pâté de foie gras, whole pieces of ham, lobsters and many other delicacies.
 But because avarice was obviously a problem at that time as well, servants were standing at the buffet tables to avoid an uncontrolled self-service… 🙂

 The pictures from Hofburg are from the OSCE Ball 2017.

-Viennese balls became an important part of the city tourism.
-Except these three addresses, balls are held at the City Hall, Concert House, many hotels and other places.
+Viennese balls became an important part of city tourism.
+Except for these three addresses, balls are held at the City Hall, Concert House, many hotels and other places.
 Here you can find more info and the list of balls in Vienna.

 Text: © Copyright Ingrid, Travelpotpourri

 Fotos: © Copyright Ingrid, Travelpotpourri

 If you are not a fan of dancing, there are so many great possibilities how to spend your time in Vienna – read more here: 15-best-things-vienna-austria